 As an example, we consider a set of Donald Trump's tweets from the end of the presidential primary race.
 You can explore this example for yourself in Displayr.
-The twitter data set contains a count of the number of times each tweet was marked as a favorite by a Twitter user.
+The Twitter (or X) data set contains a count of the number of times each tweet was marked as a favorite by a user.
 This can be used as a proxy for how engaged people were with the tweets.
 The average number of favorites for the tweets in this data set was 19,072.7.
 The distribution of the favorites shows the bulk of the tweets near the mean, but also a non-trivial number with very high favorite counts (one has 291,476 favorites!).

 Explore the original dashboard

-A predictive tree applied to the words in the text of the tweets lets us see which words are associated with higher levels of engagement.
+Using predictive text analytics, a predictive tree applied to the words in the text of the tweets lets us see which words are associated with higher levels of engagement.
 In Displayr, a predictive tree for analyzing text is created by:

-1. Selecting Insert > More > Text Analysis > Setup Text Analysis to choose which words to keep in the analysis.
+- Selecting Insert > More > Text Analysis > Setup Text Analysis to choose which words to keep in the analysis.
 The setup of the text analysis is discussed more in How to set up your text analysis in Displayr.

-2. Selecting Insert > More > Text Analysis > Techniques > Predictive Tree.
+- Selecting Insert > More > Text Analysis > Techniques > Predictive Tree.

 This produces a diagram called a Sankey tree.
 It shows us which words in the text indicate higher or lower levels of engagement.
 Each branch of the tree represents a group of tweets, and they are grouped by the presence of a particular word in the text.
 The end of the branch shows the average number of favorites among those tweets.
 If you hover your mouse over a node, it will tell you more information about the distribution of favorites for that group of tweets.
 You can explore this example yourself in Displayr.